BioinfoUNIBA/REDInet/README.md

            https://github.com/BioinfoUNIBA/REDItools3

-Both REDInet and REDItools should be installed in a dedicated Anacoda or Miniconda environments. <br />
+Both REDInet and REDItools should be installed in dedicated Anaconda or Miniconda environments. <br />
 To create the required enviroment:

 2) Install Anaconda or Miniconda following the instructions at: <br />